Find My Cancer Drug

 Tips to preventing infection:

 Platelets help your blood clot, so when the count is low you are at a higher risk of bleeding.
-Let your doctor or nurse know if you have any bleeding or excess bruising, including nose bleeds, bleeding gums or blood in your urine or stool.
+In Addition, this medication interferes with BTK, an enzyme that is important for platelet function.
+Let your doctor or nurse know if you have any excess bruising or bleeding of any kind, including nose bleeds, bleeding gums or blood in your urine or stool.
 If the platelet count becomes too low, you may receive a transfusion of platelets.

 Call your doctor or nurse if you are unable to keep fluids down for more than 12 hours or if you feel lightheaded or dizzy at any time.